General Vehicle Information

 - Aircrafts don't have a nose camera but you can still look back by pressing the cycle camera key (C) or F11 to look back, and F9 or a weapon key to look forwards again.

 - Flares are triggered individually(X) and need to be rearmed after all of them have been dropped.
 Since the warning sound is only played once the enemy has already locked onto your aircraft for half a second, it is recommended to use them while on an attack run to reduce the chance of the enemy establishing a lock.
-Just like with helicopters you can hold the key down to deploy multiple.

 - To land in PR:BF2 you need to plan ahead much longer than in BF2.
 Here are some tips on how to make your first landings easier: